Double bar graphs

 Double bar graphs, also called double bar charts, help us to compare or present more than one kind of information, situations, or events instead of just one by using bars.

-What you see below is a double bar chart.
-Take a close look at it and study it, so you can become familiar with its features
+What you see above is a double bar chart.
+Take a close look at it and study it, so you can become familiar with its features.

 After you have examined the double bar chart above, here are a few good observations you can make from the graph:

-The lowest score without preparation is 45 and the highest score is 85
+- The lowest score without preparation is 45 and the highest score without preparation is 85.

-The lowest score with preparation is 55 and the highest score is 100.
+- The lowest score with preparation is 55 and the highest score with preparation is 100.

-The student who made the least improvement is Peter.
-Although Jetser's score is still slow, he improved by 10 points while Peter's improved only by 5 points
+- The student who made the least improvement is Peter.
+Although Jetser's score is still slow, he improved by 10 points while Peter's score improved only by 5 points.

 1. Decide what title you will give the graph